hummingly/ics/DESIGN_DOCUMENT.md

 ### Cow vs. String
 One problem that the library faces is that everything is text (file format) which means everything could be a String.
 A String, however, is on the Heap, which means memory can be dynamically allocated but many allocations are performance killer and not every device has 16 GB or needs it.
 Furthermore, a String is good for mutations which is good since we need to fold and escape characters in content lines.
-However, not every text value needs to be escaped, nor do key values ever change.
+However, not every text value needs to be escaped or folded, nor do key values ever change.
 This is where Cow comes into play.
-We can keep a reference (&str) as long as we want and do not need to clone if there are no mutations.
+We can keep a reference (&str) as long as we want and do not need to clone if there is no need for mutations.
 However, we can get an owned value if necessary and that also removes many life time issues in theory.
-The crate was not tested properly yet which means this assumption might change.

 ### BTreeMap vs. Vec & HashMap
 This is a design decision copied from the vobject crate.
 The pros are that we get an ordered view and searching is easy.
 For future implementations that is great.
 Right now it is sometimes an unnecessary allocation.
 It makes sense that many parameters are stored as a map since a Parameter has only a key and value.
 HashMap would be an option if that would not mean that every property and component could not implement the Hash trait which ironically means that those could not be used in a HashMap.
 Another thing is that not every property appears only once.
 In a way BTreeMap wins by not offering too much.